afeldscher/PerformanceDesignPatterns/index.md

 ## Independent Study I699 Summer 2019
-Adam Feldscher
+#### Adam Feldscher
-Advisor: Jeff Salvage
+#### Advisor: Jeff Salvage

 ### Motivation
+There is a notation in the software industry that clean, textbook design patterns do not yield high performance software.
+At the start of this research, I intended to show that design patterns can be applied in performance critical scenarios by comparing the performance different design methodologies in comparable scenarios.

 ### Slides